Draft (sports)

 A draft is a process used in some countries (especially in North America) and sports (especially in closed leagues) to allocate certain players to teams.
 In a draft, teams take turns selecting from a pool of eligible players.
 When a team selects a player, the team receives exclusive rights to sign that player to a contract, and no other team in the league may sign the player.
 The process is similar to round-robin item allocation.

 The best-known type of draft is the entry draft, which is used to allocate players who have recently become eligible to play in a league.
 Depending on the sport, the players may come from college, high school or junior teams, or teams in other countries.
 An entry draft is intended to prevent expensive bidding wars for young talent and to ensure that no team can sign contracts with all of the best young players and make the league uncompetitive.
-To encourage parity, teams that do poorly in the previous season usually get to choose first in the postseason draft, sometimes with a "lottery" factor to discourage teams from deliberately losing.
+To encourage parity, teams that do poorly in the previous season usually get to choose first in the postseason draft, sometimes with a "lottery" factor in an attempt to discourage teams from tanking.

 Other types of drafts include the expansion draft, in which a new team selects players from other teams in the league, and the dispersal draft, in which a league's surviving teams select players from the roster of a newly defunct franchise.
 Major professional sports leagues also have special contingency plans for rebuilding a team via a disaster draft, should an accident or other disaster kill or disable many players.